Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Experiments and Results

-\paragraph{4 Node Graph:} For this problem, the input is a graph consisting of 4 nodes, connected in a square.
-Each node has the same value $x_i \in [-100, 100]$ as a node embedding.
+For this problem, the input is a graph consisting of 4 nodes, connected in a square.
+Each node has the same value $x_i$, as a node embedding, which is sampled uniformly from the range $[-50, 50]$.
 The output is an embedding for each node which is equal to $x_i \pm 5$, with connected nodes choosing the opposite sign.
-See Figure \ref{fig:fournodegraph} for a visualization.
+See Fig.~\ref{fig:fournodegraph} for a visualization.
 This system is equivariant with respect to permutation.
 Additionally, the input is self-similar under some permutations, whereas each individual output is self-similar under fewer permutations, which means there is symmetry-breaking.
 Our dataset contains 2000 data points, of which 70\% is used for training, 30\% for testing.

-We sample $x_i$ uniformly from the range $[-50, 50]$.
+As a non-probabilistic model, we used a message-passing graph neural network with 3 message-passing layers.
+For the VAE, we used such a message-passing GNN as encoder and another as decoder, and another to condition on the input graph.
+For flow matching, we used a similar message-passing GNN with the input value plus Gaussian noise (standard deviation 1.0) as a prior.
+Symmetric coupling is implemented by choosing the target permutation with minimum Euclidean distance squared to the noise sample.
+Only two permutations are relevant here: identity, and the swap of nodes 0 with 2 and 1 with 3.